 Maneuverability is determined by a ship's size.
 Large ships start at 0, mid sized ships at 3, and tiny ships at 6.
-Attack rolls are made against a ship's maneuverability to determine whether the attack hit, and damage should be rolled.
-If a ship has a pilot at the helm, their piloting skill adjusts the ship's maneuverability score.
+Attack rolls are made against a ship's maneuverability.
+If a ship has a pilot at the helm, their piloting skill affects this.